sablier-labs/docs/docs/concepts/05-governance.md

 ## Trustlessness

 Despite having an admin, the Sablier Protocol remains trustless.
-This is because:
+Here are the reasons why:

 1. The protocol is permissionless, i.e. it can be freely accessed by anyone with an Internet connection.
 2. The protocol is persistent, i.e. the admin cannot pause it.
 3. The streaming logic is non-upgradeable, i.e. the admin cannot tamper with the streams created by users.
 4. There are no escape hatches that allow the admin to claim user funds.
 5. There is a hard-coded upper limit of 10% to the fees that the admin can charge.

+## Timelocks

+The parameter changes that can be effected are NOT subject to a timelock.
+This means that the admin can execute any of the functions listed above at any time.

+However, you should note that the fees would only be charged on new streams.
+The admin cannot retroactively charge fees on existing streams.
+The streams you have already created will remain free of charge, forever.

 ## Governance